zhusz/ICCV17-fashionGAN/readme.md

 ![](https://raw.githubusercontent.com/zhusz/ICCV17-fashionGAN/master/matrix.png)

 ## Dependency
 The implementation is based on [Torch](https://github.com/torch/torch7).
 CuDNN is required if you use the released off-the-shelf pre-trained model.
+[PyTorch](https://github.com/pytorch/pytorch) is required if you want to pre-train the language encoding on your own.

 ## Getting data
 Run the following command to obtain the training data and the off-the-shelf pre-trained model.
 It might take some time.